brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-workflows/index.md

 The `cellfinder` package, command-line tool, and workflow have undergone significant changes in the move to version 1.
 You can find a case-by-case breakdown of what you will need to do if you want to upgrade/install `brainglobe-workflows` whilst retaining the functionality of old `cellfinder` installs (and the command-line tool) [in the corresponding changelog](/community/releases/v1/cellfinder-migration.md).

-However, the simplest option is to create a fresh Python environment and
+However, the simplest option is to create a fresh Python environment and install `brainglobe-workflows`:

 ```bash
 pip install brainglobe-workflows
 ```

-into it.
 This will fetch the latest version of `brainglobe-workflows`, providing you with the `brainmapper` command-line tool / workflow which is functionally equivalent to the old "cellfinder" command-line tool.
 It will also provide you with the updated `cellfinder` package (at least `v1.0.0`) whose API and package structure matches that described in the documentation.